 Section 8.04 Halogen lights are a fire hazard and are not allowed.

 Section 8.05 Waterbeds are not allowed.
 Electric blankets are not allowed.

 Section 8.06 Bicycles, skateboards, roller blades, and/or roller skates cannot be ridden or worn in hallways, stairwells, dining houses, or indoor public spaces.

 Section 8.07 Maintaining open flames, burning incense or candles, or the use of a blowtorch of any type are not allowed in residential facilities and may result in suspension from housing.

 Section 8.08 Toys designed to look like/perform like a weapon or firearm are expressly prohibited in the halls.
 This includes Nerf toys of any kind, Airsoft guns, and other similar toys.

 Article IX.
 Room Key and Building Security

 Section 9.03 Mere possession of a key does not automatically confirm rights of entry.
-Do not assist persons who may be having difficulty gaining entry.
-You may not let persons whose privileges have been revoked, or guests of others, enter the property with your key.
+Residents should not assist persons who may be having difficulty gaining entry.
+Residents may not let persons whose privileges have been revoked, or guests of others, enter the property with their key.

 Article X. Solicitation Policy

 Article XI.
-Smoking Policy
+Smoking/Vaping Policy